 In a well-functioning, competitive market, suppliers have an incentive to offer at their marginal costs.
 Therefore, energy prices should correspond closely with resources' marginal production costs, which are primarily comprised of fuel costs for most resources.
-Although coal-fired resources historically have been marginal in a large share of hours, low natural gas prices in recent years have caused gas-fired units to be marginal in most peak hours.
-Additionally, congestion frequently causes gas-fired units to set prices in local areas.

 Figure A1: All-In Price of Electricity